rust-lang/cargo/src/doc/src/reference/profiles.md

 [`panic-abort-tests`] unstable flag which enables `abort` behavior.

-Additionally, when using the `abort` strategy and building a test, all of the dependencies will also be forced to built with the `unwind` strategy.
+Additionally, when using the `abort` strategy and building a test, all of the dependencies will also be forced to build with the `unwind` strategy.

 [`-C panic` flag]: ../../rustc/codegen-options/index.html#panic
 [`panic-abort-tests`]: unstable.md#panic-abort-tests